Lactose intolerance

 An illness that involves or injures your small intestine may cause less of the lactase enzyme to be made.
 Treatment of these illnesses may improve the symptoms of lactose intolerance.
 These may include:

-Babies may be born with a genetic defect which may make them unable to make any of the lactase enzyme.
+Babies may be born with a genetic variant, which may make them unable to make any of the lactase enzyme.

 Symptoms